msdundar/notes-algorithms/1. binary-search/binary-search.md

 ## Binary Search

 - Binary search is a divide-and-conquer algorithm; its input is a **sorted** list of elements.
-If an element you’re looking for is in that list, binary search returns the position **where it’s located**.
+If an element you're looking for is in that list, binary search returns the position **where it's located**.
 Otherwise, binary search returns **null**.

 - We can only conduct binary search with ordered lists, such as alphabetically ordered phone list, ordered list of numbers etc.